brilliantlabsAR/docs/building-apps.md

 Below are some templates to help you get started building your own apps.

-### iOS
+### iOS & Android

 arGPT is our ChatGPT client for Monocle.
-Check out the [source code](https://github.com/brilliantlabsAR/argpt-for-ios) and use it as a template for your own iOS app.
+Check out the source code for [iOS](https://github.com/brilliantlabsAR/argpt-for-ios), as well as for [Android](https://github.com/brilliantlabsAR/argpt-for-android) and use it as a template for your own mobile app.

 ![Brilliant arGPT for iOS App](/images/argpt-for-ios-screens.png)